On the Waring Rank of Binary Forms: Tools and Background

-In this section we give a lower bound for the Waring rank of binary forms based on their factorization over $\mathbb{C}.$ We also improve the lower bound for the real Waring rank of binary forms. \end{section}
+\begin{section} {A Lower Bound for the Rank of Binary Forms} In this section we give a lower bound for the Waring rank of binary forms based on their factorization over $\mathbb{C}.$ We also improve the lower bound for the real Waring rank of binary forms. \end{section}

 \begin{theorem} Let $f(x,y)$ be a nonzero binary form of degree $d$ with the factorization